hfm/mruby-aws-sigv4/README.md

 #### Using `:credentials_provider` parametar:

-The `:credentials_provider` requires any object that the following methods:
+`:credentials_provider` requires any object that has the following methods:

 Method | Return object
 ---|---